2008 Kia Spectra

 Safety features are plentiful: The Spectra comes with a full complement of airbag supplemental restraints.
 In addition to the mandatory dual frontal airbags, the Spectra's front-seat occupants are protected by seat-mounted side-impact airbags; while full-coverage side curtain airbags protect both front- and rear-seat occupants.

-The EX model's fog lights are round, adding perceived height to the front end.
+The fog lights on up-level models are round, adding perceived height to the front end.
 Headlight housings taper upward at the outer edges, drawing the eye more naturally into the hood's increased slope.
-The sporty EX and Spectra5 are distinguished by a more assertive front end highlighted by a black mesh grille, blacked-out headlight surrounds and a deeper front spoiler.
+The sporty SX and Spectra5 are distinguished by a more assertive front end highlighted by a black mesh grille, blacked-out headlight surrounds and a deeper front spoiler.

-On the sedan, the arched roof flows gently into the deck via a soft, flowing sail panel.
+On the sedan, the arched roof blends gently into the deck via a soft, flowing sail panel.
 Then the back end draws all the various geometrics into a pleasing departure.
-The backlight (rear windscreen) is more steeply sloped, flowing more smoothly into a shorter deck.
+The backlight (rear windscreen) is steeply sloped, flowing smoothly into a short deck.
 The deck lid ends in a sharp crease filling the arc between the large, angular taillights, from which it drops almost vertically from a slight indentation to the fully integrated rear bumper fascia.
 A large depression scooped out of the vertical trunk panel houses the rear license plate.

 InteriorThe Kia Spectra proves that interiors can be stylish and user friendly without being expensive.
 Its cabin features an organic design that's pleasant to look at.
 It feels like a compact, but doesn't feel cheap.
 Everything is easy to operate with no awkward or annoying traits.

-The radio sits high in the center stack, below two large adjustable vents separated by an intuitively positioned hazard warning button, above which are positioned two smallish screens with digital clock and seatbelt warning displays.
+The radio sits high in the center stack, below two large adjustable vents, above which are positioned two smallish screens with digital clock and seatbelt warning displays.
 Stereo controls are easy to read and use, save for the tuning function, a large rocker switch that scrolls at a fixed, agonizingly slow rate up or down through the frequencies.

 The center console houses two cupholders and a bin forward of the shift lever fitted with a grippy pad.
 Two more cupholders fold out of the rear of the center console for use by rear-seat occupants.
 Molded map pockets run the length of the front door bottoms; in all but the LX, these have cup-sized rounds molded into the front portion.
 The EX, SX, and Spectra5 also get magazine nets on the back of the front seats.

-Seats are generally comfortable and covered in a quality fabric; they have adjustable head restraints, save for the rear center position.
+Seats are generally comfortable and covered in a quality fabric.
+They have adjustable head restraints, save for the rear center position.
 Front seat bottoms could be deeper, however, with more thigh support.
 The center console armrest is high enough for elbows but too far rearward.
 The Spectra is roomier than most cars in the class.
 Headroom and hip room are better than the primary competition: the Honda Civic, Toyota Corolla and Ford Focus.
-Other than in rear-seat headroom, passenger dimensions in the Spectra sedan and Spectra5 are the same.
+Other than in rear-seat headroom, where the hatchback offers an extra half-inch, passenger dimensions in the Spectra sedan and Spectra5 are the same.

 Rear seats aren't as contoured as the front, but occupants enjoy good legroom and headroom.
-Rear headroom is above most of the class, there's a lot more hip room, and legroom is on par, though a couple of inches short of the roomy Focus.
-One problem with the Spectra's rear seat is the proximity of the rear wheel well to the door opening; inattention
+Rear headroom is above most of the class, there's a lot more hip room, and legroom is on par, giving up less than an inch to the roomy Focus.
+One problem with the Spectra's rear seat is the proximity of the rear wheel well to the door opening; inattention when climbing out can leave traces of road dust and dirt on slacks or skirt.

-Driving ImpressionsThe Kia Spectra is not a hot hatch, but its performance is respectable.
-Power output is generally well above the competition's.
+Driving ImpressionsThe Kia Spectra offers respectable performance from its 2.0-liter four-cylinder engine.
+It's a modern engine with continuously variable valve timing, and its power output is strong for the class.
 Acceleration is good, better with the manual than with the automatic, of course, but the automatic offers more than adequate power even for high-speed, long-distance cruising.

 Downshifts with the automatic transmission could be smoother.
 Also, we found it too easy to select third gear instead of Drive when shifting out of Park or Reverse, not that unusual but something to watch.